 Precipitation from cirrocumulus clouds never reaches the surface, meaning that these clouds are usually associated with fair weather.
 However, their appearance can often prelude stormy weather, meaning you should make the most of the Sun while you still can.

 How do we categorise cirrocumulus clouds?

-Cirrocumulus clouds have four defined 'species', which describe its appearance;
+Cirrocumulus has four defined 'species' which describe its appearance;

-- Cirrocumulus floccus - Fluffy tufts of cirrocumulus, with a more ragged appearance than other species.
+- Cirrocumulus floccus - fluffy tufts of cirrocumulus, with a more rugged appearance than other species.
 These often occur in smaller patches with a wide range of other cirroform clouds in the sky